Year 2025 AGM Reports For AGM held on 9th May 2026

 _______________________________________________

-Prayer Chain Report for Annual General Meeting 2025
+Prayer Chain Report for Annual General Meeting 2026

-The St. Mary’s Prayer Chain has continued to run smoothly through 2024, and the Team has worked well together.
+The St. Mary’s Prayer Chain has continued to run smoothly through 2025, and the Team has worked well together.

 We have received prayer requests from many and varied quarters, both home and abroad.

-I would like to thank the Team for their support, and to our Lord for His guidance.
+I would like to thank all the Team for their support, and to our Lord for His guidance.

-Whilst we accept prayer requests, we would appreciate updates on individuals in order to keep our prayers relevant.
+Whilst we accept prayer requests we would appreciate updates on individuals in order to keep our prayers relevant.

 Margaret Dabbs, Co-ordinator